How to grow an avocado tree from seed (with photos)

 Step one: the avocado seed

-I got this seed from a regular Haas avocado, but here's what I did differently with Bao: after I removed the seed and cleaned it thoroughly, I kept it wrapped in wet paper towels because I figured keeping the seed damp would help it eventually germinate.
+I got this seed from a regular Haas avocado, but here’s what I did differently with this one: after I removed the seed and cleaned it thoroughly, I kept it wrapped in wet paper towels because I figured keeping the seed damp would help it eventually germinate.

 And then, I entirely forgot about the seed and it stayed in my purse for a few days… so it dried out but turned out fine anyway.